Dstate/UAGLNet/README.md

 ```

 ## Acknowledgement
 This work is built upon [BuildingExtraction](https://github.com/stdcoutzrh/BuildingExtraction), [GeoSeg](https://github.com/WangLibo1995/GeoSeg/tree/main) and [SMT](https://github.com/AFeng-x/SMT).
 We sincerely appreciate their contributions which provide a clear pipeline and well-organized code.

 <!-- ## Citation
-If the paper is helpful with your research, please cite it as:
+If you find this project useful in your research, please cite it as:
 ```
 @inproceedings{liu-niu2025lbp,
   title     = {},